 Water, plumbing and bathroom fittings

 Repair category:

 Notes: No significant defects were noted.
 Seals around the bath/shower areas are frequently troublesome and require regular maintenance.
 Failure to maintain seals can result in dampness and decay to adjoining and underlying areas.
-No inspection has been possible to the flooring or the timbers beneath, which are assumed to be in reasonable condition.
+No inspection has been possible to the flooring or timbers beneath, which are assumed to be in reasonable condition.

-Heating and hot water

-Repair category:

-Notes: No significant defects were noted.
-It has been assumed that the boiler/heating system has been regularly serviced and is in a good working order.
-If there is no current service certificate, then a Heating Engineer should be instructed to check and test the system to ensure it is in good working order as a condition of any offer.
+Heating and hot water Repair category: 3 Notes: There is a leak at the hot water cylinder which will require to be fixed and it is possible that the base beneath the cylinder will require replacement.
+It has been assumed that the boiler/heating system has been regularly serviced and is in good working order.
+If there is no current service certificate, then an engineer should be instructed to check and test the system to ensure it is in good working order as a condition of any offer.